-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2016-17)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2017-18)

-Porterville Unified School District held a Public Hearing in Fall 2016 and determined that each school has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
+Porterville Unified School District held a Public Hearing on August 24, 2017 and determined that each school has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
 All students, including English Learners, are given their own individual standards-aligned textbooks or instructional materials, or both, in core subjects for use in the classroom and to take home.
-The chart below displays data collected in August 2016, regarding textbooks in use during the 2016-17 school year.
+The chart below displays data collected in August 2017, regarding textbooks in use during the 2017-18 school year.

-Textbooks and Instructional Materials Year and month in which data were collected: August 2016 Core Curriculum Area Textbooks and Instructional M aterials/Year of Adoption Reading/Language Arts McGraw Hill Adopted 2016 The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0% Mathematics McGraw Hill Adopted 2015 The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0% Science Glencoe Adopted 2006 Harcourt Adopted 2001 The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0% History-Social Science Houghton Mifflin Adopted 2007 The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0% Foreign Language Percent of students lacking their own assigned textbook: 0.0% Health Harcourt Adopted 2006 The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0% Visual and Performing Arts Percent of students lacking their own assigned textbook: 0.0% Science Laboratory Equipment Percent of students lacking their own assigned textbook: 0.0%
+Textbooks and Instructional Materials Year and month in which data were collected: Au ugust 2017 Core Curriculum Area Textbooks and Instructional Materials/Year of Adoption Reading/Language Arts McGraw Hill Adopted 2016 The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0% Mathematics McGraw Hill Adopted 2015 0.0% The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0% Science Glencoe Adopted 2006 Harcourt Adopted 2001 The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0% History-Social Science Houghton Mifflin Adopted 2007 The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0% Foreign Language Percent of students lacking their own assigned textbook: 0.0% Health Harcourt Adopted 2006 The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0% Visual and Performing Arts Percent of students lacking their own assigned textbook: 0.0%